-Just like monitoring other aspects of your health, it’s important that you get your hearing checked as well in order to catch changes in your hearing early on and prevent any further damage.
+Just like monitoring other aspects of your health, it’s essential that you get your hearing checked as well in order to catch changes in your hearing early on and prevent any further damage.
 It allows your doctor to utilize early intervention methods to help you maintain proper hearing.
 But if you don’t get your hearing checked, you could be slipping under the radar until it’s simply too late.

 The next time you start booking your yearly appointments, ensure you include a hearing test as well.

-Speak up for those around you
+Speak Up for Those around You

 Maybe you’re not the one with the fading hearing, but someone close to you is.
 You should voice your concerns to them about their hearing health and ensure they know the importance of maintaining proper hearing.
 Maybe, suggest that they have their hearing checked.
-Offering the proper information can allow them to take necessary steps to protect their fading hearing.
+Offering the proper information can allow them to take the necessary steps to protect their fading hearing.

 Once again, if you know others with hearing loss, be mindful and patient with them, as it probably is very frustrating for them to get by.
 Speak slower or louder when you’re in their presence to help them better understand you.
 Also, don’t cover your mouth when speaking, as it helps to read lips when a person is talking.

 As mentioned, some changes in life are inevitable, and hearing loss is expected to some degree.
-As long as you get regular hearing checkups and work to protect your hearing, the damage doesn’t have to be life changing and you can still maintain adequate hearing levels regardless of your age.
+As long as you get regular hearing checkups and work to protect your hearing, the damage doesn’t have to be life-changing, and you can still maintain adequate hearing levels regardless of your age.

 Paying close attention to your hearing, along with other aging changes, can prompt you to take the necessary steps to slow down the progression.
-Lastly, speaking to your doctor about your concerns can help you get the timely treatment in order to improve your condition.
+Lastly, speaking to your doctor about your concerns can help you get timely treatment in order to improve your condition.